DevExpress/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/050 Axes/10 Argument Axis.md

 ![Continuous Argument Axis](/images/ChartJS/Polar_ContinuousArgumentAxis.png)

 In addition to discrete and continuous types, you can use the _logarithmic_ axis type.
 This type can be used with numeric data source values only.
 Each value on the logarithmic argument axis represents a number (logarithm base) raised to a power.
-This number is specified by the [logarithmBase](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/argumentAxis/logarithmBase.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/#logarithmBase') option.
+This number is specified by the [logarithmBase](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/argumentAxis/logarithmBase.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/#logarithmBase') property.
 The logarithmic axis is useful when you visualize a huge range of data.

 ![Logarithmic Argument Axis](/images/ChartJS/Polar_LogarithmicArgumentAxis.png)